finos/rune-dsl/documentation/rosetta-modelling-component.md

   [synonym DTCC_11_0 set to "comment"]
 ```

-A set to mapping can be conditional on a [when clause](#when-clause)
+A set to mapping can be conditional on a [when clause](#when-clause) - e.g.:

-e.g. :

 ```
 itemName string (1..1) <"In this ....">;
   [synonym DTCC_11_0 set to "comment" when path = "PartyWorkflowFields.comment"]
 ```

-multiple Set Tos can be combined in one synonym.
-They will be evaluated in the order specified with the first matching value used
+Multiple set to mappings can be combined in one synonym.
+They will be evaluated in the order specified with the first matching value used - e.g. :

-e.g. :

 ```
 xField string (1..1);